 4 killed in Butler Twp.: Details emerge on slaying suspect who may have left Ohio

 Aug.
-6—The person of interest named Friday by police in the slaying of four people in a Butler Twp. neighborhood grew up in the Dayton area.
+7—The person of interest named Friday by police in the slaying of four people in a Butler Twp. neighborhood grew up in the Dayton area.

 Stephen A. Marlow, 38, was named a person of interest in the deaths by Butler Twp. police chief John Porter.
 He's described as 5-foot-11, 160-pound white male with short brown hair.
 He was last seen wearing shorts and a yellow T-shirt, and Porter said he was possibly driving a white 2007 Ford Edge SUV with Ohio license plate JES-9806.